IgorDodukh/IgorDodukh/README.md

 - 🔭 Working as Automation QA
 - 🌱 Interested in Web3
-- 🤔 Looking for exciting projects
+- 🤔 Investigating new technologies
-- 🐶 Corgi owner
+- 🐶 Owner of the awesome dog

 <!--
 ![Metrics](https://raw.githubusercontent.com/omBratteng/omBratteng/github-metrics/github-metrics.svg)